samdani91/MyProtfolio/README.md

 # MyProtfolio

-I have build this portfolio for my learing purpose.
+I have build this portfolio for my learning purpose.